aniruddh-krovvidi/EricssonProject/README.md

 ## Features
 * User Registration and Authentication: Users can register with the application using an email and password, ensuring secure access to the support system.
 * Dashboard: A comprehensive dashboard displaying key metrics and support ticket statuses to provide an overview of customer support activities.
-Ticket Management?
-U
+* Ticket Management?
-Customer Information: A detailed view of customer profiles, including their history, to provide personalized and informed support.
+* Customer Information: A detailed view of customer profiles, including their history, to provide personalized and informed support.